You are currently viewing Palm Sunday: The Arrival of the King

 Palm Sunday: The Arrival of the King

 This day marks Jesus’ triumphant entry into Jerusalem.
-The name “Palm Sunday” comes from the palm branches the crowd waved as they welcomed Him, a symbol of victory and royalty.
+The name “Palm Sunday” comes from the palm branches the crowd waved as they welcomed Him, which was a symbol of victory and royalty.

 Zechariah 9:9; Luke 19:38

-They wanted a conqueror; He came to be a sacrifice.
+The people wanted a conqueror; He came to be a sacrifice for the world.
 Today, you face the same choice.
 Will you welcome Jesus as a king who fits your plans, or will you submit to Him as the King who saves your soul?
 He did not come to give you what you want in the moment.
 He came to give you what you eternally need.

 Lay down your palms and your pride.
 Let Him truly reign in your heart.